The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 Once you file your brief with the Court (and serve copies on the Deputy Attorney General and your former employer), the Board (represented by the Deputy Attorney General) will file a response to your arguments within 30 days.
 After you receive their response, you will have 10 days to file a reply.
 The reply brief is an opportunity for you to address the DAG’s arguments.
 You do not need to file a reply – it’s your decision whether to file one or not.
 Note that if you want an oral argument in this case – if you want the opportunity to go before a panel of judges and make your case in person – you must request the opportunity to do that from the Court.
 To do that, write a letter to the Appellate Division as soon as possible (if you wait too long, it may not be granted) stating that you request oral argument in your case.

 Once all these papers are filed, the Court will schedule the oral argument or make its decision.
-From beginning to end (the Court’s decision), your appeal in the Appellate Division can take six months to a year.
+From beginning to end (the Court’s decision), your appeal in the Appellate Division can take eight months to a year.

 Due Process Protections in Unemployment